kevinmartintech/sp_Develop/docs/TestDatabaseInstall.md

 # Test Database Install

-The [Test Database](https://github.com/kevinmartintech/sp_Develop/tree/master/Test%20Database) folder contains the RedGate SQL Source Control.
+The [Test Database 🗗](https://github.com/kevinmartintech/sp_Develop/tree/master/Test%20Database){:target="_blank" rel="noopener"} folder contains the RedGate SQL Source Control.
 Use this database for creating and testing checks.
 If you are not going to be developing [sp_Develop 🗗](https://raw.githubusercontent.com/kevinmartintech/sp_develop/master/sp_Develop.sql){:target="_blank" rel="noopener"} checks you can skip this page.

 SQL Server 2008+ is supported.
 You can script out the test database and downgrade schema features like `DATETIME2` that is not supported.
 SQL Server Developer editions are now free, go [download 🗗](https://www.microsoft.com/en-us/sql-server/sql-server-downloads){:target="_blank" rel="noopener"} and install the latest version for development.